SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 Depending on how your project is setup, your `tsconfig` will vary, but having the strictest possible settings is a good idea, as it will ensure the greatest level of safety. [strictNullChecks](https://www.typescriptlang.org/tsconfig#strictNullChecks) is often overlooked, but can be very valuable, especially when building an application that retrieves data from an external source, and setting it up correctly at the beginning saves a lot of pain when trying to implement it into an existing codebase.

-When `strictNullChecks` is true in your configuration, `null` and `undefined` are distinct types, separate from a contrete type like `string` or `number`.
+When `strictNullChecks` is true in your configuration, `null` and `undefined` are distinct types, separate from a concrete type like `string` or `number`.
 This separation means that your application will need to have paths to handle data that could be `null` or `undefined`, which enforces better error handling.
 When using libraries like [Apollo Client](https://www.apollographql.com/docs/react/) and [SWR](https://swr.vercel.app/) to retrieve external data, this can be incredibly valuable as they will typically return a nullish value while the request is in flight, or when no data is found (in the case of GraphQL), which can easily result in errors.

 Enable strict checks in your `tsconfig` compiler options like this: